aazahrou/aspirethemes.github.io/_docs/nubia-ghost.md

 ### Navigation

-You can add, edit, delete and reorder menu links on your Ghost blog, directly from the navigation tool within the blog admin area, located at **/ghost/settings/navigation/**.
+You can add, edit, delete and reorder menu links on your Ghost blog directly from the navigation tool within the blog admin area, located at `/ghost/settings/navigation/`.

 ![navigation menu](/images/docs/ghost/shared/navigation-edit.png)